mrahman4/AlexaSamTemplate/debugextras/MiriamREADME.md

 ## Sponsorship
 Miriam was toast of the evening with a large amount of sponsorship.
 SAMantha said wise investment in new property on Seattle Sea Port complex was be a good investment.
-So a new apartment for Miriam was needed so the whole of Seattle Sea port was recreated as a map then new building apartment were added onto a new database serverless system.
+So a new apartment for Miriam was needed so the whole of Seattle Sea port was recreated as a map then new building apartment were added onto a new dynamic database serverless system.

 ## Adult years